TUM-AVS/F1TENTH_Auxiliaries/F1TENTH - Lab Setup/README.md

 # Instructions to set up an NVIDIA Jetson Orin Nano for all TUM F1TENTH Labs using an SD Card or SSD.
+The following instructions where tested and verifies on the following hard- and software on the 31.
+Jan 2024
+- Jetson Orin Nano 8GB Development Kit
+- Jetpack 5.1.2
+- SD Card (SanDisk Extreme 128GB) and SSD
+- ZED 1/2 camera
+- Hokuyo UST-10LX
+- Hint: Do not use SD Cards if you use the Jetson intensively.
+It is prone to have corrupted files after some time that can break the entire system.

 ## General Setup
 0. If you want to resetup and SD Card, save all important data from the previous SD Card image.
 1. Flash an SD Card with the correct Jetpack Version (currently 5.1.2 [Jetpack 5.1.2 Download](https://developer.nvidia.com/embedded/jetpack-sdk-512)) using, e.g., Balena Etcher: [Balena Etcher Download](https://etcher.balena.io).